rgbkrk/atom-achievements/README.md

 ## ROADMAP

 * Use the swirling octocat icon :white_check_mark:
-* Populate achievement bar on triggered events
+* Populate achievement bar using a message :white_check_mark:
 * Time achievements display out :white_check_mark:
 * Add configuration for timer :white_check_mark:
 * Listen for events to create achievements for